 Firstly, you can choose where you have your operation.
 Locally most people go to:

-Note: the Royal Sussex County Hospital in Brighton is not listed above as it does not carry out elective hip and knee surgery.
+Note: Speak with your Patient Care Advisor if you would like to go elswhere or ask about other services.
+Not all locations are suitable, for example, The Royal Sussex County Hospital in Brighton is not listed above as it does not carry out elective hip and knee surgery.
 (Surgery is ‘elective’ if you have planned to have surgery; it has not been forced on you by an emergency).

 How long will I have to wait for surgery?

-Waiting times vary from week to week and between hospitals so ask your patient care adviser who will have the most up-to-date times.
+Waiting times vary from week to week and between hospitals / providers, so ask your Patient Care Advisor who will have the most up-to-date estimates.